Looking for Constant Contact alternatives? You came to the right place.

 And the amazing thing that attracts creators is their step-by-step training to sell and make you a successful creator.

 When you look at customer reviews, a lot of them highlight how simple it is to start and helpful support plus online resources available.

 When it comes to pricing, ConvertKit now has a free plan with 1,000 subscribers, unlimited landing pages, and unlimited traffic.

 The paid plan starts at $29 a month for up to 1,000 subscribers.
 Although they aren’t the cheapest email marketing tool.
-The plan includes the visual funnel builder, integrations, automated email sequences, and premium support.Try ConvertKit here
+The plan includes the paid newsletters, recurring subscriptions, and lead magnets.Try ConvertKit here

 ActiveCampaign is a popular online marketing platform.
 It goes beyond email marketing capabilities, shining in marketing automation and including CRM tools.
 It’s a high-powered solution fit for small businesses up to Enterprise.